-Raspberry Pi data logger with PoKeys as a data acquirer
+Raspberry Pi temperature logger with PoKeys as a data acquirer

 Versatility of PoKeys device makes it well suited as a component of an environment monitoring system.
 PoKeys device functions as a data acquisition point, as many different sensors can be easily connected to it.
-Acquired data can we store directly with PoKeys software logger or send to local, for example Raspberry Pi, data logger or remote server (ThingSpeak IoT service) where it is logged and processed.
+Acquired data can we store directly with PoKeys software logger or send to local, for example Raspberry Pi temperature logger or remote server (ThingSpeak IoT service) where it is logged and processed.

 However, this example is tested with Raspberry Pi 3 model B. Other Raspberry Pi versions should also work.
 Any other Linux capable hardware with Ethernet support and installed Node-RED can also be used as logging setup.
 Configuration should be quite similar to this example.